 The board has quorum when the chairperson or either vice-chairperson and at least six other members are present.
 The members of the board can be paid a fee that does not exceed the group administration regulations of the City of Turku.

 The parties mentioned in the first paragraph may dismiss a board member they have appointed.
+However, the board can dismiss a member selected from candidates nominated in tenant meetings held in compliance with the foundation’s tenant cooperation model only following a motion from the tenant committee advisory board.
 To replace a board member that was dismissed or decided to leave, the institution or community who appointed them shall select a new board member for the duration of the board’s current active duty period.

-In the executive committee and the board, decisions are made with simple majority of votes unless otherwise decreed by the Foundations Act or these rules.
+The board makes their decisions with simple majority of votes unless otherwise decreed by the Foundations Act or these rules.
 In the event of a tie, the chairperson has the casting vote; in the case of an election, the decision will be made by lot.

 The foundation has a managing director.
-The managing director shall be selected by the board.
+The board shall select the managing director.

 In addition to what is stated in the Foundations Act, the foundation is represented by the board’s chairperson and managing director both on their own, or two board members together.